"...non-stop action and danger at every turn..."

 “I’d like to talk to Gabby Lin for a moment.”

-The woman typed on her keyboard, read something, then her face turned sharp and serious before she wiped that look away and smiled at me.
+The woman typed on her keyboard, read something, then her face turned sharp and serious before she wiped that look away and presented a false smile.
 “I’m sorry, but Miss Lin is indisposed right now and isn’t scheduled to be released until tomorrow.
 Come back then.”

-She was hiding something.
-I had nothing to base that on, but I knew.
+This woman was hiding something.
+Rayen had nothing to base that on, but she knew.
 Just a feeling.
-With no argument to offer the woman that wouldn’t sound as if I were making trouble, I murmured, “Thank you,” and backed away.
+With no argument to offer the woman that wouldn’t sound as if she were making trouble, she mumbled, “Thank you,” and backed away.

 Why can’t you hear me, Rayen?
-Gabby pleaded in my mind.
+Gabby pleaded in her mind.

 I do hear you, Gabby.
-I listened for her.
-She didn’t respond, which meant she couldn’t hear me.
-I had powers, but clearly not the ability for communicating mind-to-mind.
+Rayen listened for a reply, but Gabby didn’t respond, which meant she couldn’t hear Rayen.
 Gabby had that exceptional gift of talking in Rayen’s mind, but she was clearly still learning how to use it.
-Evidently, telepathy wouldn’t help her escape her situation.
+Evidently, telepathy wouldn’t help Gabby escape her situation.

-Turning to leave, I caught sight of a familiar shape moving through a cluster of students.
-A boy who reminded me of someone I’d encountered yesterday in the Sphere, but everyone there was from over a hundred years in the future.
+As she turned to leave, she caught sight of a familiar shape moving through a cluster of students.
+A boy who reminded her of someone she’d encountered yesterday in the Sphere, but everyone there was from over a hundred years in the future.

-I also caught a whiff of a nasty smell.
-It belonged to the deadly, sentient beast that had chased me in the desert yesterday and shown up in the school as a bird.
+She stilled at catching a whiff of a nasty smell.
+It belonged to the deadly, sentient beast that had chased her in the desert yesterday and shown up in the school as a bird.

-Worming my way through groups of students starting to congregate in the halls, I kept the boy in view.
-If that was Phen, we had to find out what he was doing here, and it could only mean trouble since Phen was a TecKnati scout, enemy of the MystiKs.
+Worming her way through groups of students starting to congregate in the halls, she kept the boy in view.
+If that was Phen, they had to find out what he was doing here, and it could only mean trouble since Phen was a TecKnati scout, enemy of the MystiKs.

-The boy I followed looked to be an older teen, which fit, because Phen was probably close to twenty.
-He managed to stay several steps ahead of me before he disappeared around a corner.
+The boy she followed looked to be an older teen, which fit, because Phen had seemed closer to twenty.
+He managed to stay several steps ahead of her before he disappeared around a corner.

-I rushed forward and stopped when I saw him thirty feet away, paused next to a door that led outside.
-I looked around to see if anyone was close to me.
+She rushed forward and stopped when she saw him thirty feet away where he paused next to a door that led outside.
+She looked around to see if anyone was close to her.